brycemck/rosetownstudios.com/_src/index.md

 ---
-layout: index.liquid
+layout: base.liquid
-title: RoseTown Studios
+title: RoseTown Studios | Home
 ---
+# hi test
+This is my test page! what do you think? haha